Henrique Capriles: Political analysis

 According to the Associated Press in 2017:

 Personal life

 Capriles was raised a Catholic.
 His parents agreed to educate their children in the Catholic faith "until they were old enough to decide for themselves" as a "compromise".
 Capriles has continued as a "fervent Catholic" through his adulthood, commenting that his greatest hero in history was Jesus Christ.
 He is a cousin of Miguel Ángel Capriles López, son of the founder of Cadena Capriles.

+In November 2019, he announced that he was expecting his first child with psychologist Valeria Valle.
+Sofía Del Valle Capriles Valle was born on April 6, 2020.
+In March 2021, they announced they were expecting their second child.
+Lili Margarita Capriles Valle was born on August 5.
+In March 2023, they announced they were expecting their third child.
+Henrique José Capriles Valle was born on September 10.